This article was updated for 2019

 But this raises a few very important questions.
 Will the things worked last year continue to bring success this year?
 Are there new tactics to look out for?
 What should you be cognizant of moving forward?

 In order to answer the above questions let’s take a look at what was prevalent in 2018 (and 2017,) and how those tactics will shape the trends for the months to come.

 In the “early days,” when influencer marketing was still in its infancy, there were no strict rules and regulations clearly stating how companies and social media “celebrities” need to act.
 Therefore, there had been instances of non-disclosure, which as you can imagine caused some controversy.

 Because of this, the FTC was forced to enforce strict rules in early 2017, stating that brands and influencers need to follow certain steps, and disclose when they are working together on sponsored content.
-With the involvement of the FTC prevalent in late 2017 and throughout 2018, it is only logical that influencer marketing will continue to be heavily regulated during the remainder of 2019, so what can you do in order to avoid any legal issues?
+With the involvement of the FTC prevalent in late 2017 and throughout 2018, it is only logical that influencer marketing will continue to be heavily regulated during the remainder of 2019 (and onward,) so what can you do in order to avoid any legal issues?

 - Disclose your partnership with influencers in every paid piece of content.